cw-l/musings/_posts/2025-08-20-nc-subdomain-github-pages.md

 ---
 layout: post
 title: "Using custom subdomain for Github Pages website"
 background: '/img/bg-posts.jpg'
 date: 2025-08-20 12:15:13 +0800
+tags:
+  - custom subdomain
-tags: subdomain github pages namecheap
+  - github pages
+  - namecheap
 ---

 Here's how to configure at both Github and Namecheap to use your own custom subdomain (for e.g., https://my.internet.life) to serve a Github Pages website.